nbry/flask-boilerplate/README.md

 - Python virtual environments

 #### Optional:
-- RDBMS - This boilerplate is tested with PostgreSQL.
+- Relational Database - This boilerplate is tested with PostgreSQL.
 Using with this with a database will require additional set up.

 ------------

 #### Set up with a database:
-This project is designed to work with PostgreSQL, or any RDBMS that is compatible with SQL Alchemy.
-Project has database related code commented out by default.
-Additional set up is required (which I will outline at future date).
+This project is designed to work with PostgreSQL, or any Relational Database that is compatible with SQL Alchemy.
+The project has database-related code commented out by default.
+Additional set up is required (which I will outline at a future date).
 Search for comments throughout the project that say "USE THE FOLLOWING IF SETTING UP PROJECT WITH A DATABASE".

 #### Set up without a database:
-If you don't need to set up a project with a database, you can delete all commented-out code under the caption: "USE THE FOLLOWING IF SETTING UP PROJECT WITH A DATABASE".
-You can also delete the models directory entirely.
+If you don't need to set up a project with a database: you can
+- You can delete all commented-out code under the caption: "USE THE FOLLOWING IF SETTING UP PROJECT WITH A DATABASE".
+- You can also delete the models directory.
+- You can delete seed.py.